 \subsection{Practical Examples}

-To demonstrate the practical application of ICE-PIXIU, we have provided examples of model response as shown in Appendix Table \ref{tab:llms}.
-It can be concluded that ICE-INTERN provides more accurate responses in tasks such as FinED, FinNC, and FinRE, and offers more comprehensive responses in tasks like FinER and FinQA.
-Particularly in FinER, ICE-INTERN is able to provide all entity names and their corresponding types.
-Overall, ICE-INTERN outperforms in accuracy and comprehensiveness in financial question answering.
+To demonstrate the practical utility of ICE-PIXIU, we provide examples of model responses of ICE-PIXIU and other baseline including GPT-4 and Baichuan-7B, as outlined in in Appendix Table \ref{tab:llms}.
+It can be concluded that ICE-INTERN provides more accurate responses in FinED, FinNC, and FinRE tasks, and offers more comprehensive responses in FinER and FinQA tasks.
+Particularly in FinER, ICE-INTERN is capable of providing all entity names and their corresponding types.
+Overall, ICE-INTERN demonstrates superior in accuracy and comprehensiveness in financial question answering.